MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 2. Extract the contents of the ZIP into a folder.

 > [!NOTE]
-> This guide assumes that you have extracted the Dev Proxy files in your home directory in a folder named `dev-proxy`, but you can store them anywhere.
+> This guide assumes that you have extracted the Dev Proxy files in your home directory in a folder named `devproxy`, but you can store them anywhere.

 ## Make Dev Proxy globally available